Alrox97/A/README.md

 - This will work on several repositories to present the files on here and there
 - Just upload on some files to present.
+- Just type a dash to make options

+[x] Use this symbols to make checkboxes.